skip to Main Content

 Her article sparked a great deal of commentary, and as a animal services professional and recent adopter of kitten Bagheera (pictured with this article) I felt I had an additional perspective worth sharing.

 Shelters do not usually charge the full amount it costs to house, feed, spay/neuter, and other health care options they may offer for all the animals they rescue.
 Having seen the inside of more than a few shelters, they are barely holding their own, never mind making a profit.
-In dire need of updating, their rundown appearance puts them at risk of being labeled as low rent warehouses for animals.
-And usually this is due to a shortfall of funds, not a lack of desire.
+In dire need of updating, their rundown appearance puts them at risk of being labeled as low-rent warehouses for animals.
+And usually, this is due to a shortfall of funds, not a lack of desire.

 Based on what I have observed in my healing and teaching practice people should pay a fee to adopt.
 You are not buying affection when you adopt an animal any more than you are buying energy when you learn Reiki or receive a session; the session fee honors the time, expenses and skill that goes into making that service available to you, and the adoption fee honors the same effort on the part of the shelter.